 That all said, the 1000 has the largest screen in the Edge range.
 Which is quite useful for those navigational features mentioned above.
 In fact it has an additional 57,6000 (count ’em) pixels over the 810.

 (Though to put things into perspective, the Edge 1000 has a screen measuring 240×400 pixels.
 The iPhone 5 (not one of those jumbo ones) screen is 1136×640.)

-Basically, if you want your bike GPS device to have all the latest features (once the ones mentioned above are added in) plus the most sophisticated navigation features in the range, or you want an Edge with 4 digits rather than 3, then the Edge 1000 is for you.
+Basically, if you want your bike GPS device to have all the latest features (once the ones mentioned above are added in) plus the most sophisticated navigation features in the range plus the largest screen, or you want an Edge with 4 digits rather than 3, then the Edge 1000 is for you.

 So far in the list, I’ve gone through the Edges in order of additional features – with the Edge 520 you get all the features on the 25 plus these further whizzbangs and goombahs.
 This also maps to a higher price at each level.

-The Edge Explore 1000 sort of turns that on its head.
-It’s like an Edge 1000, but with a few features taken out (mainly the ones to do with performance and training) and marketing that positions it at the touring cyclist.
+The Edge Explore sort of turns that on its head.
+It’s like the Edge 1000 model, but with a few features taken out (mainly the ones to do with performance and training) and marketing that positions it at the touring cyclist.

-Specifically, it doesn’t allow you as many custom pages of data fields (speed, power, cadence, etc), the structured workouts go, Strava Segments are ditched, plus some of the other software features aren’t there either.
-All of which saves you about $50/£50 in RRP terms.
+Specifically, the Explore doesn’t allow you as many custom pages of data fields (speed, power, cadence, etc), the structured workouts go, Strava Segments are ditched, plus some of the other software features aren’t there either.
+They support fewer ANT+ sensors on the bike.

 The Edge Touring is to the 810 what the Explore is to the Edge 1000.
 So it’s a stripped down version, focused on ze maps.